 Check out the stunning, beautiful Queen Anthurium Warocqueanum.

 When it comes to new leaves, Anthurium crystallinum sprouts a single leaf every 4 to 6 weeks.
-Due to its self-heading growth pattern, the leaves usually take up lateral space.
+Due to its self-heading growth pattern, the large leaves usually take up lateral space.

 Flowering and Fragrance